Skip to contents

 Where ww are user-provided weights.

-Selection (NSGA-II Inspired)
+Selection (NSGA-II inspired)

 The selection implements a simplified version of NSGA-II’s non-dominated sorting:

-Domination Criteria
+Domination criteria

 Individual ii dominates jj iff: